st-raga/technical-assessment/README.md

 # Technical Assessment

-This project was built using:

-* Java

-* Selenium

-* TestNG

-* Maven

-This project is organized following Page Object Model (POM):
+This project uses Java, Selenium, TestNG, and Maven to implement a set of tests organized using the Page Object Model (POM).

-* src/test/java/pages -> contains each page (just QE-index in this case), and their elements and methods.
+## Project Structure

+The project is structured as follows:

+* `src/test/java/pages`: Contains the page objects and methods for each page, such as the QE-index page in this case.

-* src/test/java/tests -> contains all tests classes.
+* `src/test/java/tests`: Contains the test classes.

-There is one test class for each Test of the challenge.
+Each test class implements one test of the challenge.

 ## What do you need to run the project?